Blount County health-related cancellations, delays and extensions

 Places of worship

+• New Providence Presbyterian Church will host its Sunday services online via Facebook at www.face book.com/New ProvPres/ on March 22, 29.

-• Sevier Heights Baptist Church will have Sunday services via online broadcast at https://www.sevierhe ights.org/live/.
+• Sevier Heights Baptist Church will have Sunday services via online broadcast at www.sevierheights.org.

-• Smoky Mountain Presbyterian Church will have Sunday services via online broadcast at https://www.facebook.com/smokymoun tainpca.
+• Smoky Mountain Presbyterian Church will have Sunday services via online broadcast at www.face book.com/smokymoun tainpca/.

 • Foothills Unitarian Universalist Fellowship has canceled in-person Sunday services.
 FUUF is in the process of setting up online broadcasting and encourages people to check the church’s Facebook page for updates.